motua16/Advanced-Regression-Housing-Price-Prediction/README.md

 * Label Encoding some categorical variables
 * Using Box Cox Transformation of (highly) skewed features

-### Modelling

-Importing all required libraries

-Cross validation strategy definition

-Base models used

-1.LASSO Regression

-2.Elastic Net Regression
+`2.` Modelling and generating Predictions

+* Models used are listed below :

+  * LASSO
-3.Kernel Ridge Regression
+  * Linear Regression

-4.Gradient Boosting Regression
+  * Gradient Boosting Regression

-5.XGBoost

-6.LightGBM

-### Stacking Models

-Averaged base models class method

-Ensembling StackedRegressor, XGBoost and LightGBM
+  * XGBoost

-Ensemble prediction and submission.
+* Ensemble prediction and submission.